Bodacious/blogit/README.md

 We're designing blogit to be as modular as possible, so you can pick and choose the elements you'd like to use.

-* For **Admin CMS** please install [blogit-admin](https://github.com/katanacode/blogit-admin)
+* For **Admin CMS** please install [blogit-admin](https://github.com/bodacious/blogit-admin)

 ## Documentation

-Full documentation and how-to guides available here: http://blogit.katanacode.com
+Full documentation and how-to guides available here: https://bodacious.github.io/blogit

 ## Issues

-If you discover a problem with Blogit, please let us know about it.
+If you discover a problem with Blogit, please report it via the Issues tab on Github.

-**Remember** to search the [issues list](https://github.com/KatanaCode/blogit/issues) first in case your issue has already been raised by another Githuber
+**Remember** to search the [issues list](https://github.com/bodacious/blogit/issues) first in case your issue has already been raised by another Githuber

 ## Contributing

 Want to help make Blogit better?.
-Please read the [contribution guidelines](http://blogit.katanacode.com/doc/file.Contributing.html) for more information on how you can contribute.
+Please read the [contribution guidelines](http://bodacious.github.io/blogit/doc/file.Contributing.html) for more information on how you can contribute.

 ## Legal Stuff